ArtemHrytsenko04/Agile-Projects-Iteartion1-/README.md

 - **Risk Register**.
 We developed a comprehensive risk register to identify, assess, and manage potential risks that may arise during the project.
 Each risk was assigned a likelihood and impact rating, and appropriate mitigation strategies were documented.
 - **User Acceptance Testing**.
 We conducted thorough user acceptance testing (UAT) to ensure the final product meets the requirements and expectations of the end-users.
 Test scenarios and cases were created, and feedback was collected and analyzed to make necessary adjustments.
--**Web Hosting of Documents**.
+- **Web Hosting of Documents**.
 We set up web hosting to securely store and share project documents.
 This allows for easy access and collaboration among team members and stakeholders, ensuring that everyone has the most up-to-date information.

 **Below you'll** find the table of content and links to all the files we were working on.